-- 1. Circle just one of the "ideal" self characteristics that you listed on your "mirror" worksheet.
-Select the one that is most important to you. - 2.
-Identify at least one thought, one behavior, and one feeling that is associated with the characteristic that you selected from your "ideal" self mirror.
-Write these on the outside of your mirror in the space provided on your worksheet. - 3.
-Then, on the reverse side of the "mirror" worksheet: - a. write down a self-affirmation statement that you can use to help achieve that characteristic.
-(Remember Joe's self-affirmation statement was "I am a creative person".)

-- b. copy this statement onto 3 index cards-these are your self-affirmation cards. - c. state where in your home or car you will place these self-affirmation cards. - d. state what time of day you plan to do a 10 minute visualization. - e. state the memory aids you will use to remember to do your visualization daily. - 4.
-For the next week, focus on strengthening this characteristic. - 5.
-Next week, select another characteristic from the mirror and repeat the process until all the characteristics you listed on your "mirror" worksheet are incorporated into your daily life.
+- 1. I am going to divide the group into pairs. - 2.
+Each of you will circle just one of the "ideal" self characteristics that you listed on your "mirror" worksheet.
+Select the one that is most important to you. - 3.
+Taking turns, you will then work with your partner to identify at least one thought, one behavior, and one feeling that is associated with the characteristic that each of you selected from your "ideal" self mirror.
+Each of you will write these on the outside of your mirror in the space provided on your worksheet. - 4.
+Then, on the reverse side of the "mirror" worksheet: - a.
+Write down a self-affirmation statement that you can use to help achieve that characteristic.
+(Remember Joe's self-affirmation statement was "I am a creative person.") - b.
+Copy this statement onto the three index cards provided-these are your self-affirmation cards. - c.
+State where in your home or car you will place these self-affirmation cards. - d.
+State what time of day you plan to do a ten minute visualization. - e.
+State the memory aids you will use to remember to do your visualization daily. - 5.
+Each group member will read his or her responses to the entire group and briefly describe the planned visualization.